CSC207-2022F-UofT/course-project-shazamify/README.md

-# Project Hightlights and Summaries by Feature
+# Pr# Project Hightlights and Summaries by Feature
+oject Hightlights and Summaries by Feature

 ## Project Setup
 JDK >= 11